 A catalogue of Ancient Ports and Harbours

 This web site presents work done to collect, identify and locate ancient harbours and ports.
-It is based on a study of existing documentation and does not aim to find unknown ports.
+It is based on a study of existing documentation.
 The result is a list of around 2900 ancient ports based on the writings of 66 ancient authors and a few modern authors, incl. the Barrington Atlas.

 If you are looking for the location of a specific port, use the search engine (top right of this page) that will lead you to the page where this port is mentioned.

 If you are uncertain about the spelling, you may enter just the part of the name you are certain of into the search engine.

 This work is published in 4 volumes, all available in pdf versions, and most of it is reproduced on this web site:

 Volume III gives the French translations of the texts of the listed ancient authors.

 Volume IV gives twenty stories about ancient mariners.

 Each page of this web site includes a short English Summary.

 You will have to excuse my limited knowledge of this language.